Li+/H+ exchange in solid-state oxide Li-ion conductors

-In Figure \ref{fig:LHX_insertion_energy} (b), the calculated Li and H insertion energies at the high-energy site of the Li-stuffed compounds (octahedral sites of Li7 Garnet, octahedral sites of Li4 Garnet, or tetrahedral sites of Li2 NASICON) are shown.
+In Figure \ref{fig:LHX_energy} (b), the calculated Li and H site energies at the high-energy site of the Li-stuffed compounds (octahedral sites of Li7 Garnet, octahedral sites of Li4 Garnet, or tetrahedral sites of Li2 NASICON) are shown.
 Each data point represents a specific Li site in a given structure.
-The zero of energies of Li and H are selected as the insertion energies in the corresponding unstuffed baseline compounds (tetrahedral sites of Li3 Garnet or octahedral sites of Li1 NASICON).
-The LHX energy of Li-stuffed compounds relative to the unstuffed ones, determined by the difference between Li and H insertion energies ($E_{\text{H}}^{\text{insertion}}-E_{\text{Li}}^{\text{insertion}}$), are also indicated by the gradient of color in the background and the diagonal dashed lines.
+The zero of energies of Li and H are selected as the site energies in the corresponding unstuffed baseline compounds (tetrahedral sites of Li3 Garnet or octahedral sites of Li1 NASICON), so that relative Li and H site energies between the Li-stuffed and unstuffed compositions ($\Delta E_{\text{Li}}^{\text{site}}$ and $\Delta E_{\text{H}}^{\text{site}}$) are compared.
+The LHX energy of Li-stuffed compounds relative to the unstuffed ones, determined by the difference between relative Li and H site energies for each site ($\Delta E_{\text{H}}^{\text{site}}-\Delta E_{\text{Li}}^{\text{site}}$), are also indicated by the gradient of color in the background and the diagonal dashed lines.
 The figure clearly illustrates how Li-stuffing in garnet raises the chemical potential of Li ions.
-The Li insertion energy can be more than 1.0 eV higher in the Li-stuffed garnet framework compared to the unstuffed one.
-Both Li4 and Li7 Garnets exhibit a similar magnitude of increase in the Li insertion energy, implying that the Li insertion energy is mostly determined by the local face-sharing Li-Li configuration and is less sensitive to the total number of stuffed Li ions.
-In contrast, figure \ref{fig:LHX_insertion_energy} (b) shows that the H insertion energy does not vary as much upon Li stuffing.
-For many sites, the H insertion energy in those Li-stuffed structures is even slightly lower (down to $\sim -0.2$ eV) than in the corresponding unstuffed structures.
+The Li site energy can be more than 1.0 eV higher in the Li-stuffed garnet framework compared to the unstuffed one.
+Both Li4 and Li7 Garnets exhibit a similar magnitude of increase in the Li site energy, implying that the Li site energy is mostly determined by the local face-sharing Li-Li configuration and is less sensitive to the total number of stuffed Li ions.
+In contrast, figure \ref{fig:LHX_energy} (b) shows that the H site energy does not vary as much upon Li stuffing.
+The Li-stuffed structures have many sites for which the H site energy is even slightly lower (down to $\sim -0.2$ eV) than in the corresponding unstuffed structures.
+Although not explicitly calculated, considering the similar Li site energies (ranging from 0.9 to 1.2 eV) and H site energies (ranging from –0.2 to 0.2 eV) calculated for the least stuffed (Li4 Garnet) and most stuffed (Li7 Garnet) garnet compositions, we expect that the Li and H site energies in the intermediate compositions (Li5 Garnet and Li6 Garnet) should also fall within these ranges